BitcoinDesign/Guide/guide/designing-products/user-research.md

 ---

 Frameworks are helpful tools to organize user behavior.
-Our next section introduces one with a focus on [personal finance]({{ '/guide/designing-products/personal-finance/' | relative_url }}).
+Our next section introduces one with a focus on the [usage life cycle]({{ '/guide/designing-products/usage-life-cycle/' | relative_url }}).